lastmjs/guesswork/README.md

 * `safari`
 * `edge`

 You must install each of these browsers separately on the machine your tests will be running on.
-Each browser launch is run by its associated karma launcher plugin.
-Only truly headless browsers will be run headless (Chromium and Firefox for now):
+Only truly headless browsers will be run headless (Chromium and Firefox for now).
+Each browser launch is managed by its associated karma launcher plugin, which are installed along with Guesswork.
+If you have any questions about hooking up your browser, see the documentation in the appropriate browser launcher repo:

 * `chromium`: [karma-chrome-launcher](https://github.com/karma-runner/karma-chrome-launcher)
 * `firefox`: [karma-firefox-launcher](https://github.com/karma-runner/karma-firefox-launcher)